 Born in Coral Gables, Florida, December 7, 1943.
 Wellesley College, B.A. (political science), 1965; University of Chicago, M.A. (government & public administration), 1967, Ph.D. studies as National Defense Education Fellow.
 Political scientist.
 Staff to U.S. Representative Edith Green (Oregon) and House Committee on Education and Labor, 1966-71.
 Secretary, Democratic State Central Committee of Maryland.
 Member, Women's Suburban Democratic Club; League of Women Voters; American Association of University Women (AAUW).
 Executive Board, Jewish Social Services Agency of Greater Washington, 1991-96.
 Board of Directors, Leadership Maryland, Inc. Member, National Association of State Treasurers, 2002-.
 Chair, Northeast State Treasurers, 2004-07.
 Delegate, Democratic Party National Convention, 2008.
 President, National Association of State Auditors, Comptrollers, and Treasurers, 2010-11 (executive committee, 2004-; secretary, 2007-08; 1st vice-president, 2009-10).
 Member, High School Achievement Commission, National Assessment of Educational Progress, 2010-.
 Board of Trustees, Financial Accounting Foundation, 2014-.
 Board of Advisors, College of Computer, Mathematical and Physical Sciences, University of Maryland, College Park.
 Board of Advisors, Universities at Shady Grove.
 Outstanding Young Woman of Maryland, 1978.
 Awards from AAUW; Maryland Victim Advocacy Network; Maryland Independent Colleges and Universities; Maryland Classified Employees Association.
 Outstanding Legislator, Microenterprise Council of Maryland, 2000.
 Friend of Maryland Education, Citigroup and State Department of Education, 2002.
+Recognition Award, Maryland Association of Counties, 2005.
 Maryland's Top 100 Women, Daily Record, 2005, 2008.
 Harlan Boyles - Edward T. Alter Distinguished Service Award, National Association of Treasurers, 2010.
 Influential Marylanders, Daily Record, 2011.
 Maryland Women's Hall of Fame, 2012.
 Jesse M. Unruh Award, National Association of State Treasurers, 2012.
 Outstanding Service Award, University of Maryland College Park Foundation, 2013.
 Alumnae Achievement Award, Wellesley College, 2015.
+Hall of Fame, National Association of State Auditors, Comptrollers, and Treasurers, 2016.
 Honorary degrees from University of Maryland, Baltimore; University of Maryland University College; Towson University; Hood College.
 Sarah T. Hughes Fellow, Goucher College.
 Yale Gordon Public Affairs Fellow, University of Baltimore.
 Married; two children, two grandchildren.

 Treasurer Kopp chairs both the Capital Debt Affordability Committee and the Commission on State Debt, and is the chief representative of the State in dealing with financial rating agencies and investment banking firms.
-She also chairs the Board of Trustees of the Maryland State Retirement and Pension Systems, and the College Savings Plans of Maryland Board, and is a member of the Maryland Supplemental Retirement Board, the Maryland Health and Higher Education Financing Authority, the Maryland Agricultural Land Preservation Foundation Board, the Small Business Development Financing Authority, and the Hall of Records Commission.
+She also chairs the Board of Trustees of the State Retirement and Pension System, and the Maryland 529 Board (college savings plans), and is a member of the Maryland Supplemental Retirement Board, the Maryland Health and Higher Educational Facilities Authority, the Maryland Agricultural Land Preservation Foundation Board, the Small Business Development Financing Authority, and the Hall of Records Commission.

 Chief among the Treasurer's responsibilities is her role on the Board of Public Works, serving with the Governor and the Comptroller of Maryland.
 The Board supervises a substantial portion of the fiscal affairs of the State - everything from wetlands licenses to construction projects, and other State procurements and contracts.